kjosib/kjosib.github.io/voice/policy.md

 ## General Conduct:

-* Although voice training is generally relatively safe, you are ultimately responsible for your own health and safety, and you and assume any associated risks. *Listen to your body!*
+* Although voice training is generally relatively safe, you are ultimately responsible for your own health and safety, and you assume any associated risks. *Listen to your body!*
 * Both of us will be focused on the lesson. *Occasional brief interruptions may happen, but they should be the exception, not the rule.*
 * You consent to the lesson being recorded. *In general, the student will receive a link to download that recording, which normally remains valid for seven days.*
 * You **shall not** record video from the lesson, although you **may** make your own audio recordings of the lesson.